jamamp/jamamp.github.io/FloatplaneAPIDocs/ReSlateDocs-full/index.md

 To perform this operation, you must be authenticated by means of one of the following methods:
 CookieAuth
 </aside>

+<h1 id="floatplane-api-creatorv3">CreatorV3</h1>

+Get and discover creators on the platform.
+Creator invitation and profile management.

 ## getCreator